oxidane/tmuxomatic/README.md

 ## Flex your windowgrams

 Windowgrams are a neat way of arranging workspaces.
 For simpler layouts, a windowgram is typed up quickly.
-But if you need one with more detail, you may find yourself doing a lot of ASCII art.

-Introduced in tmuxomatic 2.0, flex aims to automate the windowgram itself.
+But if you need more detail, you may find yourself doing a lot of ASCII art.
+In tmuxomatic 2, flex was added to automate windowgram manipulation.

 Flex is an object-oriented windowgram editor that is visually expressive, naturally worded, logically ordered, minimal, and powerful.
 The simple command set can be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who want detailed windowgrams without the tedium of manual entry.

-Key concepts used by the flex command set:
+Key concepts used by flex commands:

 * **Pane**: Single character pane identifier representing one pane in a windowgram
 * **Group**: String of one or more panes (usually in the form of a rectangle without gaps)